andrebolerbarros/RNASeq_hcolaco_etal_2020/README.md

 cd $gen_index
 ```

 To align our samples, we need the reference genome indexes, that are just the corresponding reference genome (.fasta) and its corresponding annotation (.gtf).
-To get both of these files, we go to the Ensembl website (https://www.ensembl.org/info/data/ftp/index.html) and get the corresponding files:
+We used different versions for the datasets: While for the first two datasets, we used version 97, the version 99 was used for the last dataset.

 ```
 wget ftp://ftp.ensembl.org/pub/release-97/fasta/mus_musculus/dna/Mus_musculus.GRCm38.dna.primary_assembly.fa.gz